StevenBlack/vocab/readme.md

 ### anachronism
 A person or event erroneously placed in time.
 Although it can be used either way, the word usually describes something from the past intruding upon the present in a contradictory or paradoxical way.
-Space people from the future would not usually be called an anachronism, but a person with a black-and-white TV and a gramophone would.

 ### analects
 Selected extracts from the writings of one or more authors.
-Usually associated with Confucius, as in The Analects of Confucius, or with Mao—although the word is by no means limited to Asian writing.

 ### ancillary
-This word is often used to mean secondary, but it actually means supplementary, as in "the ancillary benefits to this job are its good location and the friendly staff."
-The word is
+This word is often used to mean secondary, but it actually means supplementary.

 ### anecdoche